Non-Fermi liquid induced by Bose metal with protected subsystem symmetries

-In this work, we investigate non-Landau Fermi liquids that may arise from the interaction between the fermions with a quadratic dispersion and Bose metal in two dimensions.
-In the ring-exchange model of Bose metal on the square lattice \cite{PhysRevB.66.054526}, the dispersion of the low energy excitations are given by $\omega_q \sim |{\sin (q_x/2)} {\sin (q_y/2)}|$ (Fig.~\ref{fig:bosemetal}).
-The IR singularity along the nodal lines at $q_x = 0$ and $q_y=0$ may provide a seed for non-Landau Fermi liquids when the Bose metal is coupled to fermions.
+In this work, we show that non-Fermi liquids arise when the fermions with a quadratic dispersion interact with the Bose metal in two dimensions.
+Using the renormalization group, we explain how the sub-system symmetries of the Bose metal can be still protected even in the presence of the fermions.
+In particular, we consider the ring-exchange model of the Bose metal on the square lattice \cite{PhysRevB.66.054526}, the dispersion of the low energy excitations are given by $\omega_q \sim |{\sin (q_x/2)} {\sin (q_y/2)}|$ (Fig.~\ref{fig:bosemetal}).
+The IR singularity along the nodal lines at $q_{x}=0$ an $q_{y}=0$ may provide a seed for non-Fermi liquids when the Bose metal is coupled to fermions.

 We first consider the interaction between the fermions with a quadratic dispersion at the Brillouin zone center and the Bose metal.
 Focusing on the low-energy continuum limit of the bosonic excitations, we show that the one-loop fermion self-energy acquires the logarithmic correction, ${\rm Re} \Sigma \sim \omega \ln \omega$, while the bosonic dispersion is not renormalized.
 Motivated by this discovery, we then consider the continuum limit of the two band model of fermions with $p_x, p_y$ orbitals and the quadratic band-touching (Fig.~\ref{fig:2band}), which interact with the Bose metal.
 Using the renormalization group analysis, we find that a line of interacting fixed points arises (see Fig.~\ref{fig:alpha_g}), where the fermions acquire an anomalous dimension that varies continuously with the fixed point values of the dimensionless interaction parameter.
 In addition, the Bose metal is not renormalized or the subsystem symmetry is preserved at the fixed point.
 The continuously-varying anomalous dimension is akin to the Luttinger liquid \cite{Haldane_1981}.